 Intune Win32 App Deployment Challenges System32 Vs Syswow64

 Let’s understand Intune Win32 App Deployment Challenges System32 Vs. Syswow64 from this post.
-Last year, I wrote a couple of posts on Intune win32-based app deployment (Part 1 and Part 2).
+Last year, I wrote several posts on Intune win32-based app deployment (Part 1 and Part 2).

-For both posts, many Intune admins shared their challenges.
-In this post, we will discuss the most common System32 Vs. Syswow64 challenges with app deployment (Intune Win32 App) and how to address them.
+Many Intune admins shared their challenges for both posts.
+This post will discuss the most common System32 vs. Syswow64 challenges with app deployment (Intune Win32 App) and how to address them.

 Related PostsSCCM Package Vs. Application 32 Vs. 64 Context & Intune Win32 App Failure Log Collection Backend Secrets